 - There are several pieces on each bottle, which makes it trickier to assemble.

 - Harder to clean because of all the pieces.

 These bottles are designed to make breastfeeding easier, although you can also use them with formula.
 Because the bottles can be utilized with every Medela breast pump, you only have to use one container whether you are pumping, storing milk or feeding your baby.

 - Three 5-oz.
 Bottles.

 - Three lids.

 - Three wide base collars and caps.

-- Can also be used to store breastmilk.
+- These bottles can also be used to store breastmilk.